alchemyplatform/alchemy-sdk-js/README.md

 const baycAddress = '0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D';

 async function main() {
-  for await (const nft of getNftsForCollectionIterator(alchemy, baycAddress, {
+  for await (const nft of getNftsForNftContractIterator(alchemy, baycAddress, {
     // Omit the NFT metadata for smaller payloads.
     omitMetadata: true
   })) {